Rice and its various cooking, Mochi, Bread

-In spring, farmers let water flow to rice fields and plant rice
+In spring, farmers let water flow to rice fields and plant rice seedlings there.

-In summer, rice grows up.
-We can see like green field of grass.
+We can see the rice fields like green field of grass.

-bears.
 It looks like golden carpet.

 After harvesting, we can see stubble field.

 This is the traditional procedure, but most people today cook rice with electrical or gas rice cooker.

-It cooks rice automatically from (3) to (5).
+It cooks rice automatically from above (3) to (5).

 Boiled rice is very white and soft, and we feel slightly sweet in our mouth.